Martha came back from the ladies’ loo, grinning like a Cheshire cat. “You’ll never believe who’s in the Gin Room!”

 “Oh, I just fancied a spot of cleaning.
 I can’t help myself.
 Can we go down to the bar then?”

 Saul looked like he was about to explode.

 Just then, a famous face appeared at the door.
-“Excuse me, I hope you ladies won’t mind but I want to keep out of the way of autograph hunters while they’re sorting the electrics out.
-Would you mind if I join you?
+“Excuse me, I hope you ladies won’t mind, but I want to keep out of the way of autograph hunters while they’re sorting the electrics out.
+Would you mind if I joined you?
 Saul, could you bring us a bottle of your best champagne, please?”

 Martha looked at me, wide-eyed.
 Her face was flushed and her lips opened soundlessly.
 She looked like she was going to pass out.

 “Yeah, that’ll be OK, take a pew,” I said, patting the unoccupied cushion next to me on the sofa.
 “My name’s Julie, but you can call me Juju.”

 Featured in the book, Letters from Reuben and Other Stories: 40 Little Tales of Mirth